valstekt/opensource-automobile-system-design/README.md

 An open source initiative to assist in the design the system for various classes of automobiles

-## The process

-1. The usser input parameters are processed to generate the suggestions.
-1. The selected options in the suggestions are re-processed for detailed specifications.
-1. These detailed specifications can be helpful in validating for prototyping

-## User's inputs are

-## The following components are majorily dealt with:
+## Design choices for the following components are our major focus:

 1. Frame (Chassis)
-1. Motor
+2. Motor
-1. Motor controller
+3. Motor controller
-1. BMS (Battery Management System) + Batteries
+4. BMS (Battery Management System) + Batteries
-1. Braking system
+5. Braking system
 1. Lidar + sensors
 1. Cabling (CAN bus)
 1. Suspension system (Front & Rear)